powsybl/powsybl-core/docs/grid_exchange_formats/powerfactory/import.md

 ### Selecting reduced or detailed model

 By default, the DGS file importer tries to import HVDC components as _reduced_ point-to-point representations.
-Parameter `iidm.import.dgs.HVDC-import-detailed` must be set to `true` to activate import of _detailed_ DC subnetworks with multi-terminal possibility.
+Parameter `powerfactory.import.dgs.HVDC-import-detailed` must be set to `true` to activate import of _detailed_ DC subnetworks with multi-terminal possibility.

 ### Additional attributes (_detailed_)
 For _detailed_ network import, the following additional attributes are also requested in the DGS file for the VSCs (`ElmVsc`)